ianmaclarty/amulet/sphinx/math.rst

 The value at row 2 and column 2 in the matrix will still be 1, because ``matrix[2]`` returns a new vector.
 Setting the 2nd component of this new vector to 3 has no effect on the original matrix.
-Instead if we want to update an individual element of a matrix, we need to update the entire column.
+Instead if you want to update an individual element of a matrix, you need to update the entire column.
 Like so:

 .. code:: lua